 \section{Results}

-Over a period of about three years, we conducted a structured process involving a total of 91 experts from surgery, computer vision, and data science across 68 institutions, ensuring a broad range of perspectives across both surgical practice and technical disciplines.
-A core of the initiative was a hypothesis-generating workshop with dedicated focus group discussions at the annual SAGES 2023 meeting and subsequently evolved into a multi-stage Delphi process.
-This iterative process enabled the development of a comprehensive theoretical foundation and a consensus-based catalog of validation pitfalls related to surgical video analysis, supported by a systematic review demonstrating their prevalence and by experiments quantifying their impact on performance assessment.
+Over the past three years, we conducted a structured process involving 92 experts from surgery, computer vision, and data science across 68 institutions, ensuring broad perspectives across both surgical practice and technical disciplines.
+The initiative began with a hypothesis-generating workshop with dedicated focus group discussions at the SAGES 2023 meeting before evolving into a multi-stage Delphi process.
+This iterative process yielded a consensus-based catalog of validation pitfalls for surgical video analysis, supported by a systematic review demonstrating their prevalence and experiments quantifying their impact.